 Canadian canola crush margins are projected to trend upward with strong demand for canola oil and meal and lower prices for canola seeds.

-In this third of a five-part series examining the year ahead, we look at the role the energy markets will play in Canadian agri-food competitiveness.
+In this fourth of a five-part series examining the year ahead, we look at the expectation for investment in the Canadian agriculture and agri-food sector.